Sustainable, British, Valentine flowers

 - the traditional flower of love and that is what the day is all about.

-The AMAZING things about scented narcissi
+The amazing things about scented narcissi

 - delicately beautiful, with each stem having at least three cute, mini daffodil type heads.